Has Your Business Been Accused of a Construction Defect?

 Whether you work in residential or commercial construction, there are a myriad of ways your business can be entangled in a construction defect dispute.
 In some cases, there may be several professionals responsible for a construction defect; however, the general contractor is generally responsible for any defects discovered during the building process.

-At Cotney Construction Law, we are a nationally recognized construction law firm that represents construction clients in a variety of legal disputes, including construction defect claims.
+At Cotney Attorneys & Consultants, we are a nationally recognized construction law firm that represents construction clients in a variety of legal disputes, including construction defect claims.
 In this article, we will discuss some common types of construction defects and how a contractor may be sued for a defect by an owner.
 If you are dealing with a construction defect claim, consult a Chattanooga contractor attorney today for legal defense.

 The Many Types of Construction Defects